zluo16/js-jquery-prevent-default-readme-web-051517/README.md

 event.preventDefault();
 ```

-What this does is stop the event from performing it's default behavior.
-Go into `js/script.js` and comment out all the code except the lines directly below the comment `// stop page refresh`.
+This stops the event from performing its default behavior.
+Go into `js/script.js` and comment out all the code except the lines directly below the `// stop page refresh` comment.
 Now refresh `index.html` in the browser and submit the form.
 You should see your greeting appear!

 ## Resources

 + [jQuery Event Object](https://api.jquery.com/category/events/event-object/).

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-jquery-prevent-default-readme' title='Prevent Default Readme'>Prevent Default Readme</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-jquery-prevent-default-readme' title='Prevent Default'>Prevent Default</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-jquery-prevent-default-readme'>Prevent Default</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/js-jquery-prevent-default-readme'>Prevent Default</a> on Learn.co and start learning to code for free.</p>